maykar/plex_assistant/README.md

 * `jump back`

 Be sure to add the name of the device to control commands if it is not the default device. `"stop downstairs tv"`.

+If no cast device is specified in your command, the `default_cast` device set in your config is used.
+A cast device will only be found if at the end of the command and when preceded with the word `"on"` or words `"on the"`.
+Example: *"play friends **ON** downstairs tv"*

 I've tried to take into account many different ways that commands could be phrased.
 If you find a phrase that isn't working and you feel should be implemented, please make an issue.